CoSMoMVPA/CoSMoMVPA/doc/source/get_started.rst

 Get your environment ready
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 To get started, you need the CoSMoMVPA_ code and optionally the tutorial data; see :ref:`here <download>` for instructions.
+For the impatient:

+.. include:: quick_download.txt

 ^^^^^^^^^^
 Next steps